feabhas/docker-target/README.md

 $ python3 copy_solution.py
 ```

 Select the required solution from the list you are shown.

-On loading
+You may supply the solution number (optionally omitting a leading zero)
+on the command line to avoid the interactive prompt.

-a solution teh script will:
+On loading a solution the script will:

    * save and commit your current files using git
-   * replace all of your souirce files with those from the the solution
+   * replace all of your source files with those from the the solution

-You will now need to build you application as normal (**Ctrl-B build**).
+   * rebuild the solution

 **Note:** If the script cannot save your source files using git then they are
 copied to a `src.bak` folder.
 Only that last set of source files are saved in
 the backup folder.

-Alternaively you can build any of the exercise solutions using the
+Alternatively you can build any of the exercise solutions using the
 `build-one.sh` bash script:

 ```